Plan a Dental Vacation to Mexico

 This is also the marina from where the pleasure boats leave for a variety of day tours.
 Everything from catamaran trips to Deer Island or Stone Island to deep sea fishing adventures are accessible right from the marina docks.

-Chances are that if you know someone who is receiving dental treatment in Mexico, they're getting it done in Los Algodones.
+Chances are that if you know someone who is receiving dental treatment in Mexico, they're having the work done in Los Algodones.

 Just across the California/Arizona border into Baja, Mexico lies this little town with a huge reputation.